Large-scale Stochastic Optimization of NDCG Surrogates for Deep Learning with Provable Convergence: Optimizing a Smooth Top- NDCG Surrogate

 The issue of estimating $(\nabla^2_{\lambda}L_{q}( \hat\lambda_q(\w); \w))^{-1}$ is more tricky.
 In the literature~\citep{ghadimi2018approximation}, a common method is to use von Neuman series with stochastic samples to estimate it.
 However, such method requires multiple samples in the order of $O(1/\tau_2)$, which is a large number when $\tau_2$ is small.
 To address this issue, we follow a similar strategy of~\citet{guo2021randomized} to estimate $\nabla^2_{\lambda}L_{q}( \hat\lambda_q(\w); \w)$ directly by using mini-batch samples.
 In the proposed algorithm, we use a moving average estimator denoted by $s_{q}$ as shown in Step 10.
 Finally, we have the following stochastic gradient estimator:

 where $p_{q,i}$ is computed in Step 7 in K-SONG.

-We follow a similar strategy as~\citet{guo2022stochastic} to update $\lambda_{q,t+1}$ by a momentum update, shown in Step 11 and Step 12.
-We can also update $\lambda_{q,t+1}$ by a simple stochastic gradient update, but it will yield a worse convergence rate.
+We follow a similar strategy as~\citet{guo2022stochastic} to update $\lambda_{q,t+1}$ by a simple stochastic gradient update, shown in Step 11.
 It is notable that different from~\citet{guo2021randomized}, we update $\lambda_{q,t+1}$ for a mini-batch of randomly sampled queries $q$, which makes the analysis more challenging.

-Finally, we present the convergence guarantee of K-SONG. \begin{thm} Under appropriate conditions and proper settings of parameters $\beta_0, \beta_1, \beta_2, \eta_1, \eta=O(\epsilon^2)$, Algorithm~\ref{alg:2} ensures that after $T=O(\frac{1}{\epsilon^4})$ iterations we can find an $\epsilon$-stationary solution of $F_K(\w)$, i.e., $\E[\|\nabla F_K(\w_\tau)\|^2]\leq \epsilon^2$ for a randomly selected $\tau\in\{1,\ldots,T\}$. \end{thm} {\bf Remark:} The above theorem indicates that K-SONG also has the iteration complexity of $O(\frac{1}{\epsilon^4})$ in terms of $\epsilon$.
+Finally, we present the convergence guarantee of K-SONG. \begin{thm} Under appropriate conditions and proper settings of parameters $\gamma_0,\gamma_0',\eta_0 = \O(|\B_q|\epsilon^2)$, $\gamma_1 = \O(\min\{|\B|,|\B_q|\}\epsilon^2)$, $\beta_1=1-\gamma_1$, $\eta_1 = \O\left(\min\left \{\frac{|\B||\B_q|\epsilon^2}{|\S|},\min\{|\B|,|\B_q|\}\epsilon^2\right\}\right)$, Algorithm~\ref{alg:2} ensures that after $T=\O\left( \max\left\{\frac{|\S|}{|\B||\B_q|\epsilon^4},\frac{1}{\min\{|\B|,|\B_q|\}\epsilon^4} \right\}\right)$ iterations we can find an $\epsilon$-stationary solution of $F_K(\w)$, i.e., $\E[\|\nabla F_K(\w_\tau)\|^2]\leq \epsilon^2$ for a randomly selected $\tau\in\{1,\ldots,T\}$. \end{thm} {\bf Remark:} The above theorem indicates that K-SONG also has the iteration complexity of $O(\frac{1}{\epsilon^4})$ in terms of $\epsilon$.
 We refer the interested readers to Appendix~\ref{appendix:convergence-analysis} for details.